utakotoba/utakotoba/README.md

 ### about me

-hello, this is Kohane here, a computer science student from China. <ins>i write some code and do some user interface design</ins>. well, i am not so good at this stuff, i just flat out do what i think i want to do on my own.
+hello, this is Kohane here, a computer science student from China. <ins>i write some code and do some user interface/experience design</ins>. indeed, i am not so good at this stuff, i just flat out do what i think i want to do on my own.

 i mostly do web frontend development, handling both design and coding by myself, and sometimes work on web backend development. i also use Swift to create small apple ecosystem software.